Drag and Drop

 The Simple Drag And Drop demo illustrates this approach.

-Using native HTML5 Drag and Drop API
+Using native HTML Drag and Drop API

-In contrast to the approach of providing a custom preview element, there is no way of letting the ItemDropInputMode<T> take control while the dragged element is within the GraphComponent due to how the HTML5 drag and drop API is designed.
+In contrast to the approach of providing a custom preview element, there is no way of letting the ItemDropInputMode<T> take control while the dragged element is within the GraphComponent due to how the HTML drag and drop API is designed.
 Therefore, there is no previewGraph and no snapping support.

-// this map is used to get the node instance from the string data of the data transfer during 'drop'
+// this map is used to get the node instance from the string data

 const nodes = new Map()